StarTrooper08/GSoC_Learnings/README.md

 ### Project Info

 The project aims to create an environment for open source contributors to easily set up and install R devel source code and let them work on bugs/issues instead of getting tangled in the setup process.
 This environment is great for beginners who are getting started contributing to the R community.
-The project uses tools like bash scripting, R lang, and Docker and uses GitHub codespace as a platform to connect all together and create an environment for contributors to contribute to the R code base.
+The project uses tools like bash scripting, R, and Docker and uses GitHub codespace as a platform to connect all together and create an environment for contributors to contribute to the R code base.

 #### Project Repository:
 https://github.com/r-devel/r-dev-env/